splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-docker-podman.md

 ```ini
 syslog-ng starting up; version='3.28.1'
 ```
-You can verify if all services in the Swarm cluster work by checking the ```sc4s_container``` in Splunk.
-Each service should have a different container ID.
+You can verify if all SC4S instances work by checking the ```sc4s_container``` in Splunk.
+Each instance should have a different container ID.
 All other fields should be the same.

 The startup process should proceed normally without syntax errors.
 If it does not, follow the steps below before proceeding to deeper-level troubleshooting: